-Asian shares mostly higher as focus shifts to virus recovery
+World shares post modest gains with focus on virus recovery

-Shares advanced Wednesday in Asia after a worldwide rally spurred by hopes that a COVID-19 vaccine will help the global economy return to normal.
+Shares opened higher in Europe on Wednesday after gains in most Asian markets driven by hopes that a COVID-19 vaccine may hasten a return to normal for the global economy.

-Benchmarks advanced in Tokyo, Hong Kong, Seoul and Sydney but fell in Shanghai after new Chinese regulations focused on technology companies prompted selling in that sector.
+Benchmarks rose in Paris, London and Tokyo but slipped in Hong Kong and Shanghai.
+New Chinese regulations focused on technology companies pulled shares in big technology companies like Alibaba and Tencent sharply lower.

+Markets have moderated after rallying earlier this week after Pfizer announced Monday that a potential COVID-19 vaccine it’s developing with German partner BioNTech may be 90% effective, based on early but incomplete test results.
+But experts have cautioned that many challenges remain, even if the shot is approved for use.

-The proposed regulations issued Monday for public comment give guidelines on how China’s 2008 anti-monopoly law will be applied to internet companies.
+The proposed regulations issued Monday for public comment, typical of a global trend toward more oversight in the digital economy, give guidelines on how China’s 2008 anti-monopoly law will be applied to internet companies.
 The announcement gave no indication operators are accused of wrongdoing but cited areas where regulators might look for problems including sharing of information and alliances or pricing services below cost to keep out new competitors.

-E-commerce giant Alibaba’s shares plunged 8.4% even as the company was in the midst of its annual Singles Day sales festival.
-Tencent, owner of the popular WeChat social media platform, sank 5.1% and online retailer JD.com tumbled 7.6%.
+E-commerce giant Alibaba’s shares plunged 9.8% in Hong Kong even as the company was in the midst of its annual Singles Day sales festival.
+Tencent, owner of the popular WeChat social media platform, sank 7.4% and online retailer JD.com tumbled 9.2%.

-On Wall Street, stocks downshifted on Tuesday after a powerful worldwide rally the day before.
-It was the second straight day that rising hopes for a COVID-19 vaccine pushed investors to reorder which stocks they see winning and losing.
+Overnight, the rising hopes for a COVID-19 vaccine pushed investors to reorder which stocks they see winning and losing.

 Treasury yields and oil held onto their big gains from a day earlier or added some more amid strengthened confidence in the economy.

-Amazon fell 3.5%.
-It also is facing antitrust charges filed by European Union regulators on Tuesday that accuse it of using its access to data to gain an unfair advantage over merchants using its platform.

-Microsoft fell 3.4%, and Facebook lost 2.3%.
-Those drops have outsized effects on the S&P 500 because they’re some of the largest companies in the index by market value.

-The S&P 500 is already up 8.4% for November, helped by hopes for a coronavirus vaccine and clearing uncertainty about U.S. leadership after Democrat Joe Biden clinched the last of the 270 electoral votes needed to become the next president.
-Republicans, meanwhile, appear likely to keep control of the Senate.
+C learing uncertainty about U.S. leadership after Democrat Joe Biden clinched the last of the 270 electoral votes needed to become the next president has helped push the S&P 500 up 8.4% this month, even as some Republicans including Senate Majority Leader Mitch McConnell rally behind President Donald Trump’s efforts to fight the election results.

-Some analysts are speaking of a “Goldilocks” scenario where low tax rates and other pro-business policies remain while a more stable and predictable set of policies comes out of the White House.

-Many risks remain, and the biggest may be whether investors have become too convinced about a potential COVID-19 vaccine just as c oronavirus counts surge at worrying rates across the U.S. and Europe, prompting some governments to restore restrictions on businesses.
+Many risks remain, the biggest perhaps whether investors have become too convinced about a potential COVID-19 vaccine just as c oronavirus counts surge at worrying rates across the U.S. and Europe, prompting some governments to restore restrictions on businesses.

 “The biggest downside risk remains COVID and how severe this wave is going to be,” Craig Erlam of Oanda said in a commentary.
 “COVID is impossible to ignore, particularly with cases soaring once again and deaths on the rise.”